presslabs/django-rest-hooks-delivery/README.rst

 To use the batch deliverer:

-This deliverer tries to minimize server load by using Celery tasks to batch the hook deliveries.
+This deliverer tries to minimize server load by using Celery + Redis tasks to batch the hook deliveries.
 This deliverer operates on a per target URL basis.
 Everything explained in the rest of this section assumes this.
 The deliverer has 2 modes.

 size
 `````